raetha/wyzesense2mqtt/readme.md

 ## Usage
 ### Adding a new sensor
+At this time only a single sensor can be properly paired at once.
+So please repeat steps below for each sensor.
-To add a new sensor, publish a blank message to the MQTT topic "self_topic_root/scan" where self_topic_root is the value from the configuration file.
+1. Publish a blank message to the MQTT topic "self_topic_root/scan" where self_topic_root is the value from the configuration file.
 The default MQTT topic would be "wyzesense2mqtt/scan" if you haven't changed the configuration.
 This can be performed via Home Assistant or any MQTT client.
+2. Use the pin tool that came with your Wyze Sense sensors to press the reset switch on the side of the sensor to pair.
+Hold in until the red led blinks.

 ### Removing a sensor
-To remove a sensor, publish a message containing the MAC to be removed to the MQTT topic "self_topic_root/remove" where self_topic_root is the value from the configuration file.
+1. Publish a message containing the MAC to be removed to the MQTT topic "self_topic_root/remove" where self_topic_root is the value from the configuration file.
 The default MQTT topic would be "wyzesense2mqtt/remove" if you haven't changed the configuration.
 The payload should look like "AABBCCDD".
 This can be performed via Home Assistant or any MQTT client.

 ### Using the command line tool